clube-fed/axis2020/README.md

 - bootstrapModal.js: bootstrap's js for their modal plugin
 - burgers.js: click event for a burger menu animation
 - cteBuild.js: changes configuration of minipage layout for callouts, billboars, panels, etc.
+- eventUnwrap.js: a simple function that will unwrap events from axis divs in the plugin
 - formBaseFormat.js: a starter js file to reconfigure FormBase forms
 - fullHeightPalb.js: sets the photo album to be the full height of the window (called on plugin load and can be run in a resize event)
 - imgBG.js: sets image in minipage to be the background of that minipage (uses class .mp-bg)